Native Languages of the Americas: Salish Indian Legends, Myths, and Stories

 Coeur d'Alene tribes are very similar.

 Enjoy the stories!
 If you would like to recommend a Salish legend for this page or think one of the ones on here

 should be removed, please contact us and let us know.

-Coyote is the trickster figure of the Kalispel, Spokane, and Flathead Salish tribes.
+Coyote is the trickster figure of Kalispel, Spokane, and Flathead Salish mythology.